mozilla/geckodriver/README.md

 ## Firefox capabilities

-geckodriver supports a capability named `moz:firefoxOptions` which takes Firefox-specific options.
+geckodriver also supports a capability named `moz:firefoxOptions` which takes Firefox-specific options.
 This must be a dictionary
 and may contain any of the following fields: